SMALL CRAFT ADVISORY REMAINS IN EFFECT FOR THE BVI

 Small craft advisory in effect for the British Virgin Islands…

 Locations to be affected: Mainly open waters on the Atlantic or eastern sides of the islands.
-The worst conditions are likely Tuesday and or Wednesday.
+The worst conditions are likely over the next 24 hours.

-Synopsis: Fresh winds are causing hazardous seas.
+Synopsis: Fresh winds, due to a relatively tight pressure gradient, are causing hazardous seas.
 The threat level to the life, livelihood, property and infrastructure of mariners is high, and there is the potential for extensive impacts in the waters of the British Virgin Islands.

 A small craft advisory means that wind speeds of 21 to 33 knots and or wind waves and or wind swells of 7 feet or greater are occurring or imminent.